 Blade Therapeutics Announces Selection of a Clinical Development Candidate and Funding of the Second Tranche for its Series B Financing

-SOUTH SAN FRANCISCO, Calif.–(BUSINESS WIRE)– Blade Therapeutics, a private biopharmaceutical company advancing novel anti-fibrotic therapies to meet important patient needs, today announced that it has nominated a clinical development candidate for its lead program focused on small molecule inhibitors that selectively target certain intracellular cysteine proteases.
+SOUTH SAN FRANCISCO, CA – October 18, 2017 – Blade Therapeutics, a private biopharmaceutical company advancing novel anti-fibrotic therapies to meet important patient needs, today announced that it has nominated a clinical development candidate for its lead program focused on small molecule inhibitors that selectively target certain intracellular cysteine proteases.

 Selection of the clinical development candidate triggered funding of the remaining tranche for the $45 million U.S. Series B financing, which closed in June of 2016.
 The Series B included investment from Deerfield Management, MPM Capital, Pfizer Venture Investments, Novartis Institutes for Biomedical Research, Bristol-Myers Squibb and Osage University Partners.
 Proceeds from this second tranche are earmarked to advance the development candidate into the clinic as a novel treatment for fibrotic diseases as well as to continue to build out the pipeline.